-Separately, there are tables and chairs dotted throughout the zoo so if you prefer, you can bring your own snacks.
+If you prefer, there are tables and chairs dotted throughout the zoo, so you can bring your own snacks.
 Plus, there’s free water drinking stations too, so pack your water container and keep hydrated #inspiringaction

 At the Boulevard Eatery, dine adjoining the Meerkats enclosure, separated by glass windows.